-We recognize there are many questions and concerns related to how our program plans to reopen due to the Coronavirus (COVID-19) pandemic.
+We recognize there may be questions and concerns related to sending your child to school amid the Coronavirus (COVID-19) pandemic.
 Our first priority is your child's health and safety.
-Be assured, we are working diligently on our preparedness and response plan.
+In the past three school years, we have implemented our preparedness and response plan with high success.
 The plan includes safety procedures for the protection of our students, families, and staff.
 These include monitoring symptoms of COVID-19, practicing social distancing when possible, proper hygiene and sanitation and the use of safety equipment.
-We are hopeful to continue programming as close to normal as we can with enhanced safety protocols.
-However, information continues to unfold, and circumstances continue to change.
-If the plan to reopen with increased safety procedures is unable to happen, or a change in our response plan needs to occur mid-year, we will communicate an alternative plan as soon as possible.
+We will continue to implement enhanced safety protocols to provide high-quality in-person programming.
+If needed, we will communicate any updates or changes to the response plan or programming.